GUIDE Japan in December

 Winter weather conditions vary greatly throughout Japan.
 As you might expect, southerly locations like Kyushu are warmer throughout the year than Hokkaido .
 Mountainous areas begin to get snow in late autumn and the thermometer may dip below zero in colder places like Nagano and Niigata .
 Sunny days in Tokyo can feel warm, but Kyoto gets surprisingly cold.

 Originally a Western import, Christmas is celebrated in Japan, but is much different than the family-oriented holiday in English speaking countries.
 Decorations are everywhere but few presents are exchanged.
 Christmas turkey is unheard of, with a Yuletide trip to KFC being the preferred practice.
-Couples go out for romantic dinners rather than spending time with family and Christmas cake is unrecognizable.
-Glitzy urban areas in the capital like Ginza and the Marunouchi area around Tokyo Station are prime spots for fancy dinners and festive lights.
+Couples go out for romantic dinners rather than spending time with family.
+Glitzy urban areas in the city center like Ginza and the Marunouchi area around Tokyo Station are prime spots for fancy dinners and festive lights.

 New Year's Eve and the first few days of the new year are the more important holiday for Japanese.
 While most visitors don't get to experience it in a family setting, you can visit shrines to see the new year in like a local.
 Many hold events and prepare warm sake, toshikoshi soba (buckwheat noodles), and pork soup for visitors.